FredIde/youtube_watcher/README.md

 A script to list and keep track of youtube user videos.

+You can download videos or download them as audio with a single keystroke.

-By default it will only list the ones you haven't seen.
+By default it will only show the videos you have not seen.
+This can be changed with the -s flag.
+The seen videos will be greyed out.

 # Installing